Berrinba

 Berrinba has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 12 projects likely to impact the area.
-Key projects include Logan Hospital Expansion, Logan Indoor Sports Centre, Loganlea Station Relocation, and Crestmead Logistics Estate.
-The following list details those likely to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 12 projects that could impact this region.
+Notable projects include Logan Hospital Expansion, Logan Indoor Sports Centre, Loganlea Station Relocation, and Crestmead Logistics Estate.
+The following list outlines those expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.